 You can hold your tenant liable for any wilful or neglectful damage they cause during their tenancy.
 However, unless your tenant has caused total havoc on your fixtures or fittings, it can be tough to determine what amount to charge for damages to contents.
-Generally speaking, if the damage can be reasonably repaired, only the repair costs can be charged.
+Generally speaking, if someone can reasonably repair the damage, only the repair costs can be charged.

 If the damage is severe (i.e. carpet damage, which could require replacing), your tenant would be liable to pay for replacing the damaged carpet with one of similar quality to the original.

-It can, however, be more difficult to assess burn marks or stains that can’t be removed.
+It can, however, be more difficult to assess burn marks or stains that you can’t remove.
 Consider factors like the age of your property and the size and location of the damage.
-Where possible, try to negotiate the sum of money that should be deducted from the tenant’s bond as compensation.
+Where possible, try to negotiate the sum of money deducted from the tenant’s bond as compensation.

 Keep everything civil

 Where possible, make every effort to agree with your vacating tenant on deductions from the security bond.
-If you cannot come to an agreement, try to compromise.
+If you cannot agree, try to compromise.
 If this still doesn’t go to plan, the bond disposal will need to be resolved in your state Magistrate’s Court.